Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh found the end of pie.
+One time, Jayesh was crossing the street without looking both ways.
+He ran over a car.

-Updated on: [20/3/2025]
+Updated on: [21/3/2025]
 <!-- #jokeEnd -->